PaulSHahn2/emacssetup/README.md

 # Notes on using emacs as a Python 'IDE': eply or lsp-mode

-There are two environments I have used and which this configuration can support:
-*lsp-mode* with *python-lsp-server* or *elpy*.
+There are two Python IDE environments I have used, and which this configuration can support: *lsp-mode* with *python-lsp-server* or *elpy*.

 Both provide advanced Python specific IDE abilities and greatly enhance the Python programming experience inside *emacs*.

 Both have some of the same features and this overlap means they are not fully compatible.
-You will have to pick one without lots of custom configuring.
+You will have to pick between them.

 In general, *elpy* is a bit leaner. *lsp-mode* is slower and provides a more consistent interface between the different programming languages which